 Source: Rafal Wlodarski (2023)

-Apart from the burndown chart, there is an additional, straightforward tool used to keep track of the workload during a Sprint is the scrum task board.
-It is a physical or digital board, where all of the tasks in the form of post-it notes from current sprint are gathered and grouped in columns, representing different status of the tasks (to do, in progress, testing, done).
+Apart from the burndown chart, there is an additional, straightforward tool used to keep track of the workload during a Sprint: the scrum task board.
+This is a physical or digital board, where all of the tasks in the form of post-it notes from current sprint are gathered and grouped in columns, representing the different statuses of the tasks (to do, in progress, testing, done).

 Each sprint needs to produce at least one product increment, which encompasses multiple working functionalities and represents concrete customer value.
-Every increment is additive to all prior increments implying that it requires thorough testing to ensue all increments work together.
+Every increment is additive to all prior increments, which implies that thorough testing is required to ensue all increments work together.

 Self-Check Questions